 4. Wrap fabric around board and secure with duct tape to the back of the board.
 Repeat on all sides making sure to pull the fabric taut as you tape it to the back.

 I store my jewelry in a simple jewelry box in one of the top drawers of my dresser.
+It is a silver keeper box I bought on QVC many years ago.

 More clothes closet organizing ideas: